provider image

 • Writing by hand, including handwriting that may start to appear smaller

-In the legs, someone may notice:
+In the legs, a person might notice:

 • Difficulty getting out of a chair